 What To Expect on A Surin Islands Liveaboard

-A dive liveaboard to the Surin Islands in Thailand will take divers to some of the best diving available in the Andaman Sea.
+A liveaboard dive tour to the Surin Islands in Thailand will take divers to some of the best diving available in the Andaman Sea.
 Situated in the picturesque Thai province of Phang Nga, the Surin Islands archipelago are about 60km away from the west coast of Thailand in the Andaman Sea.
 Designated a National Marine Park in 1981, the Mu Koh Surin National Park is formed of 2 large islands, North and South.
 The islands are covered in granite outcrops that are ringed with pristine coral reefs that provide an underwater spectacle of life and colour.
 Still relatively untouched, liveaboard diving is the best way to experience diving these islands and enjoy nature's finest.
 Due to its remoteness some liveaboards only offer a short 4 days schedule.

 Surin Islands Underwater